-North Carolina Governor Roy Cooper has tightened requirements on the wearing of face coverings.
-Starting at 5 pm on Nov.
-25, everyone in North Carolina is required to wear a face covering indoors when they are with someone who is not in their household.
-The new requirement, one of several that has been added to Phase 3 of the state’s COVID-19 response, is in accordance with the strict COVID-19 safety rules that were already in place at FTCC.
+North Carolina Governor Roy Cooper has issued revised requirements on the wearing of face coverings.
+Under these requirements, everyone in North Carolina is required to wear a face covering indoors when they are with someone who is not in their household unless an exception applies.
+Face coverings are also required in outdoor settings if individuals are unable to maintain six feet of social distance with non-household members.
+These rules are in accordance with the strict COVID-19 safety rules already in place at FTCC.

 Here are Fayetteville Technical Community College’s safety rules and practices:

 Face coverings: Any person on campus must wear a face covering when: